Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/BTCRR.rst

 The Cox-Ross-Rubinstein Binomial Tree method is a numerical implementation of the assumptions in the Black-Scholes financial model.
 The detail is described in the "Numerical Methods" section here.

-The equations for obtaining the option price can be found online (see for example https://en.wikipedia.org/wiki/Binomial_options_pricing_model) and will not be reproduced here.
+The equations for obtaining the option price can be found online (see for example https://en.wikipedia.org/wiki/Binomial_options_pricing_model) and is not reproduced here.

 Design Structure